Story: Ethnic inequalities

 Location

-Ethnic minories, with close-knit family, tribal and religious ties, often choose to live together when shifting to urban areas.
+Ethnic minorities, with close-knit family, tribal and religious ties, often choose to live together when shifting to urban areas.
 Arrivals with limited resources may also face discrimination.
 While New Zealand has no ghettos comparable to those in many overseas cities, there are clear signs of residential segregation between ethnic groups.
-In Auckland, for example, over 40% of Manukau City residents were Māori or Pacific in 2006, compared with just 10% of North Shore residents.
+In Auckland, for example, two-thirds of the Manukau ward’s residents were Māori and Pacific, while over half of people living in the central business district were Asian.
 Houses on the North Shore were worth considerably more on average than those in South Auckland.

 Health

 Overcrowding and substandard housing sometimes led to poorer health among Māori and Pacific people.
-In 2000 over a third of Pacific families reported problems with dampness and mould in their homes, and over half reported cold – factors that were correlated with higher levels of asthma and post-natal depression.
+These groups have much higher rates of hospital admissions attributed to overcrowding than other ethnic groups.
 Pacific and (to a lesser extent) Māori people had significantly higher obesity rates, and smoked more, while Asians had significantly lower levels of obesity and smoking.
-2006/7 almost 38% of Māori and Pacific people exhibited potentially hazardous alcohol drinking patterns, compared with 23% of Europeans and 9% of Asians.
+In 2014/15, 32% of Māori and 23% of Pacific people exhibited potentially hazardous alcohol drinking patterns, 18% of Europeans and other ethnic groups and 5% of Asians.

 Not such a ‘white plague’